JosephPBaruch/JosephPBaruch/README.md

 # Joseph Baruch
-> I am a Bachelor's of Computer Science student at the University of Idaho who is diving into web development.
+> I am a Bachelor's of Computer Science student at the University of Idaho.
 <!---
+who is diving into web development.
 ## Active Projects
 - CPP_Testing: https://github.com/JosephPBaruch/CPP_Testing